HL7/capstmt/input/pagecontent/specification.md

 Features are identified by an expression that includes the scope in which the feature is being asserted.
 Here's some examples:

-- rest:server.resource:*.updateCreate = true - the server supports updateCreate on the update interaction for all resources
+* feature-query?param=updateCreate(true) - the server supports updateCreate on the update interaction for all resources
-- rest:server.resource:CodeSystem.searchInclude = supplements - the server supports _include=CodeSystem.supplements
+* feature-query?param=searchInclude@CodeSystem(supplements) - the server supports _include=CodeSystem.supplements
-- rest:server.security.cors = false - the server doesn't support CORS
+* feature-query?param=security.cors(false) - the server doesn't support CORS
-- rest:client.security.cors = true - the client requires a server that supports CORS
+* feature-query?param=security.cors(true) - the client requires a server that supports CORS
-- rest:operation:validate-code.Codesystem:'http://snomed.info/sct'.compositional = true - the server can validate post-coordinated SNOMED codes

 The full details of the expression format are described below.